 - The FDA will give the final decision to approve or deny an application based on the recommendation, submitted in written format, emanating from the ERB/ERC review.

-Documents are submitted as hardcopy or electronic file based on preference of FDA and ERB/ERC.
+Documents are submitted as hardcopy or electronic files based on the preference of the FDA and ERB/ERC.

-Documents submitted should include those in Parts A, B and C and such other documents or data as hereinafter be required by FDA to ascertain safety, efficacy and quality of the products that will be subject to clinical study.
+Documents submitted should include those in Parts A, B, and C, and such other documents or data as hereinafter be required by FDA to ascertain the safety, efficacy, and quality of the products that will be subject to clinical study.

 Clinical Trial Protocol and other Pertinent Documents

 - Name and dosage form of product

 - Description of the trial design and subjects

 - Treatment profile and operational aspects

 - An informed consent form, case report form, and patient information sheet